Pass me that catalog when you're done with it

 Morrisey said “Empty store shelves are no doubt a concern and inconvenience; however, consumers should realize this is only temporary.
 Most shelves should be replenished within a day or so.
 This means there is no need for hoarding as our nation has an adequate food supply to see us through the pandemic.”

-This past week was Sunshine Week, devoted to the press’ efforts to promote transparency in government, but government isn’t the only thing the eye we keep an eye on these days.
+This past week was Sunshine Week, devoted to the press’ efforts to promote transparency in government, but government isn’t the only thing we keep an eye on these days.

 KATV-TV news in Little Rock, Arkansas, reported recently that price-gouging isn’t limited to what stores sometimes attempt to do to consumers.